 Whale watching is a classic SoCal experience, and there’s no better place to catch a whale-watching excursion than Oceanside Harbor.

-The best time to go is from December to April when gray whales are migrating to breeding grounds off Baja, Mexico, and passing by the San Diego/Oceanside coastline.
+The best time to go is from December to March when gray whales migrate to breeding grounds off Baja, Mexico, and pass by the San Diego/Oceanside coastline.

-Tours go year-round though, because there are always other spectacular marine mammals around, including sea lions, dolphins, and blue whales.
-Head to Helgren’s at Oceanside Harbor for experienced captains, and licensed boats with up-to-date equipment.
+Tours go year-round, though, because other spectacular marine mammals are always around, including sea lions, dolphins, and blue whales.

 See also: 10 Best Sightseeing Tours in San Diego

-If you’re the laid back type fisherman who likes to catch a good bass, jacksmelt, croaker or perch without a whole lot of effort or fanfare, the Oceanside Harbor fishing pier is your spot.
+If you’re a fishing fan who likes to catch a good bass, jacksmelt, croaker, or perch without much effort or fanfare, the Oceanside Harbor fishing pier is your spot.
 It’s set in idyllic surroundings where the view is beautiful and always changing.

 There are plenty of nearby amenities, including restrooms and places to eat.
 Street parking is free.